Tanner90909/tic-tac-toe/pseudocode.md

 Create h1 element for website title
 Create gameboard
-Create create player1 and player2 scoreboards (names in input field so they can be changed???) create restart button create event listener for on click create event listener for on load (load empty gameboard and empty scoreboards)(newGame function?) create an array that indicates whether each tile has been played on or not create an array that indicates which piece (X or O) is in which tile (0-8 index) (key value pairs???)
+Create create player1 and player2 scoreboards (names in input field so they can be changed???)(need to track wins somehow) create restart button create event listener for on click create event listener for on load (load empty gameboard and empty scoreboards)(createElements function and createGameBoard function) create 9 objects, each with a property that indicates which player (if any) has played a piece on that tile.

 #FUNCTIONALITY

-newGame function that loads all initial elements on the page
+createElements function
+function createElements(){
+    create h1 element for title
+    create scoreboards with input fields for usernames and games won element create restart button
+}

+createGameBoard function
-function newGame(){
+function createGameBoard(){
-    loads elements to screen
-    elements needed: h1 title - an h1 html element
-     2 scoreboards (1 for each player) - container? with input field for player name and displays p element that shows games won by respective player. gameboard - div for the board as a whole, 9 divs for each tile inside of the board div. (attach index number to each div respective to their position on gameboard) restart button - button element that calls function on click }
+    create gameboard itself
+}

 playPiece function that allows player to play piece and makes that tile unclickable

 function playPiece(){
+    plays piece on board according to where user clicked updates array with 1 of 2 values: X or O changes player turn to opposing player
+    somehow make the tile unclickable???
+    call evalWinCon function at the end of this function }

+evalWinCon function is called at the end of the playPiece function.
+Evaluates if there is a winner or not and displays win message.

+function evalWinCon(){
+    evaluates the game state according to the 8 possible win conditions win con possibilites - [0,1,2][0,3,6][0,4,8][1,4,7][2,5,8][3,4,5][6,7,8][2,4,6] (individual arrays or 1 big array???)
+    If 1 player achieves win condition, displays PlayerX Wins! creates h1 element to display win message
 }

+MVC